 Some people find a 1/8 to 1/4 tsp of salt (real, rock or Himalayan) added to an eight-ounce glass of water to be helpful, unless you have high blood pressure.
 This helps those who have a low level of aldosterone.
 If you have an exacerbation of symptoms when trying this technique, then you should discontinue.

 Avoid eating fruit on an empty stomach.
 Eat them with animal protein and fat.
 Try sticking to fruits that are lower in sugar like raspberries, blueberries, blackberries, blueberries, strawberries, apples, pears, plums, and kiwis.
+But fruit should be limited to holidays, birthdays and special occasions, not daily intake.

 It should be limited in complex carbohydrates because even complex carbohydrates break down into sugar in the body and too many of them will strain the adrenals as well as lead to neurotransmitter imbalances and upset hormone levels.